How to Replicate Your Custom Camera Profile Look in Lightroom Classic as a Preset

 3. Make a Calibration Image

-Take your colour calibration card to the environment where you photograph, adjust your white for the scene, and make a well-exposed image.
+Take your colour calibration card to the environment where you photograph, adjust your white balance for the scene, and make a well-exposed image.
 I’ve used studio lighting.
 If you often photograph outside you could use midday sun, too.

 Here I’ve opened the RAW and JPG images in Lightroom Classic.
 Notice the differences?
 The RAW file (on the left) is even in tone and contrast.
 In the JPG file (on the right) the image is noticeably more subdued.
 If I were using the defaults, we’d expect the two images to like nearly identical but, as I designed, the JPG image has my personalized style preset applied: it’s less contrasty and the colours aren’t nearly as saturated.